-In this fast-paced competitive world, you have about 30 seconds to: make a good first impression, trigger curiosity in your listener, and stand out from your competition.
+In this fast-paced competitive world, you have about 30 seconds to: Make a good first impression, trigger curiosity in your listener and stand out from your competition.
 Whether delivered in person or over the phone, an effective 30-second message can significantly change the direction of your real estate career.
-(In some situations, you might have only about 15 seconds, so create an abbreviated version too.)

 The point of this polished commercial is threefold:

-1. to let prospects, know who you are and what you do;
+Let prospects know who you are and what you do

-2. to deliver a distinctive message that aids in recall; and
+Deliver a distinctive message that aids in recall

-3. to give prospects a reason to choose you for their business.
+Give prospects a reason to choose you for their business

 Yes, it’s possible to include all this information in 30 seconds.
 You just have to be clever.*